How To Unlock the Analytic Value of Your EHR

 However, if clinicians do not use the technology and make it their own, the products will not impact care and improve efficiency.
 As a result, we at Health Catalyst have assembled likely the most experienced technical, clinical and business team in healthcare data warehousing in the industry.
 With over 500 years of combined healthcare data warehousing experience on staff, we can provide useful services to aid clients in implementing and utilizing this platform and these applications.

 What’s The Story Behind Health Catalyst?

 The company’s founders and many of our clinical, technical and business leaders have decades of experience at leading health systems including Intermountain, Northwestern and PeaceHealth.
 Health Catalyst has applied the principles learned at these health systems into a commercial-grade, stress-tested data platform that scales vertically and horizontally to meet the needs of small, rural hospitals and multi-state health systems with dozens of hospitals.
 It performs effectively in academic medical centers and in specialty hospitals, and supports inpatient, ambulatory and population management initiatives.

-We are honored to count as investors some of the most successful financial and strategic healthcare institutions in the world, including Sequoia Capital, Norwest Venture Partners, Sorenson Capital, Kaiser Permanente Ventures, Partners HealthCare, and CHV Capital, the investment arm of Indiana University Health.
+We are honored to count as investors some of the most successful financial and strategic healthcare institutions in the world, including Sequoia Capital, Norwest Venture Partners, Sorenson Capital, Kaiser Permanente Ventures, Partners HealthCare, and CHV Capital.
 This strong financial foundation has enabled Health Catalyst to scale to meet the needs of more health systems.
 We are grateful that over twenty million patients across nearly one hundred hospitals are benefiting from our data warehouse platform and applications, and we look forward to partnering with hundreds more hospitals in the months and years to come to harness data to transform patient care.